|

 What Is a Workers’ Compensation Settlement Chart?

-When you suffer a workplace injury and are poised to start receiving workers’ compensation benefits, it can be difficult to immediately understand exactly how much you may be receiving in benefits.
+When you suffer a workplace injury, such as slip and fall, and are poised to start receiving workers’ compensation benefits, it can be difficult to immediately understand exactly how much you may be receiving in benefits.

 North Carolina workers’ compensation amounts can vary, but a workers’ compensation settlement chart can help clarify your questions.
 It provides a fairly accurate estimate of how much compensation an injured worker should receive for their injury based on a number of significant factors, such as the specific type of injury and your average weekly wage.